elucian/bee/syntax/processing.md

 ### String Templates

-We use hash "\{}" to create a placeholder into a String or Text.
+We use hash "\#" to create a placeholder into a String or Text.
 You can use operator "?" to replace the placeholders with values from a data source.
 If placeholder is not found the result will contain the placeholder unmodified.

 **Notes:**

-* We can include values into a string using template modifier: "?"
-* Inside template we use "\{#}" notation to find a value using the member index
-* Template must be included in double quotes " " not single quotes
+* Template must be included in double quotes " " not single quotes;
+* Inside template we use "\#" or "\{#}" where "#" is the member index;
+* The index start from 0 and it can be negative (-1) is the last element;
-* If a placeholder index is not found then it is preserved unmodified
+* If a placeholder index is not found then it is preserved unmodified;
+* We can include values into a string using template modifier: "?".

 **example:**
 ```
-make template := "\{1} \{2}...";
+make template := "\0 \1...";
 make var1 := 123;
 make var2 := 456;
 ...